 It is notable that the RX10 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D Mark III does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D Mark III (unlike the RX10 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark III and the RX10 II have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark III and the RX10 II have been discontinued, but can regularly be found used on ebay.
 The 5D Mark III was replaced by the Canon 5D Mark IV, while the RX10 II was followed by the Sony RX10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Sony RX10 II Manual.
+Further information on the features and operation of the 5D Mark III and RX10 II can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Sony RX10 II Manual.